-Using a dedicated static IP address is considered best practice when ensuring remote access for the workforce via VPN (Virtual Private Network).
-How to get a static IP address?
-What is IP whitelisting?
-What are the typical use cases?
-Let's break this topic down.
+Using a dedicated static IP address is considered best practice when enabling remote access for the workforce via VPN (Virtual Private Network).
+In this article, we will look at how to get a static IP address, what whitelisting is, and what the typical use cases are.

 There are two main ways how to obtain a static IP address:

 Both the ISP and business cloud VPN can provide you with a public static IP address.
 This IP address can be either dedicated or shared.

 A shared static IP address is a single address used by several entities, i.e. tenants or organizations, which is convenient for the purposes of home users as shared IP addresses are often free.

 However, a shared IP address is ill suited for security measures like IP whitelisting.

 On the other hand, a dedicated IP address is completely private to one user or a group of users and is not shared with anyone outside your organization.